Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Ramification of relative homologies

 We assume everywhere (and check on several examples) that $\bL$ is an analytic set whose main stratum has complex codimension~1, i.e.\ it has real dimension $2M - 2$.
 Irreducible components of the main stratum of $\cL$ will be denoted by $\sigma^t_j$:

 We denote also the set of regular points by

+{ Note that the number of irreducible components of the singularity $\sigma_j$ in the $z$-space is not necessarily the same as the number of irreducible components $\sigma^t_j$ in the $t$-space. }

 \begin{remark} There are some restrictions imposed on the space of parameters that are supposed to be valid, but we prefer not to write down everywhere for the sake of clarity.
-Namely, to be able to apply the first Thom's isotopy lemma (see \S~\ref{s:overview}), we need the singularity $\sigma(t)$ to be transversal to the boundary $\ptl (\NR^2 \cap \bB)$ for all $t$ considered.
-For this, parameter $t$ should be restricted to the domain
+Namely, to be able to apply the first Thom's isotopy lemma (see Section~\ref{s:overview}), we need the singularity $\sigma(t)$ to be transversal to the boundary $\ptl (\NR^2 \cap \bB)$ for all $t$ considered.
+For this to be valid, the parameter $t$ should be restricted to the domain

-where $R'$ and $\delta'$ are slightly smaller than $R$ and $\delta$ for the $z$-space.
+where $R'$ and $\delta'$ are slightly smaller the $R$ and $\delta$ used for the $z$-space.
 Rigorously speaking, this domain should be taken instead of $\NR^M$.

 An example for which we cannot apply our methods is a singularity locally defined by

 Fix some value $\delta$ in \eqref{e:r2_def}.
 Let us try to make a bypass $\lambda$ in the complex plane of a single variable~$t$ about $\cL=\{0\}$.
 If $\lambda$ is a small circle of radius $r \ll \delta$ then $\sigma(t)$ is transversal to $\partial (N\mathbb{R}^2)$ for all $t \in \lambda$, but the singularity set $\sigma(t)$ cannot be retracted to its real part: $\sigma(t)$ is homeomorphic to a cylinder, while the real part is a pair of curves.
 Particularly, $\sigma(t)$ cannot be retracted to the real part for the starting point of~$\lambda$.